 Best Work-from-Home Jobs by Category

-Home-based work can be broken down into two separate categories: jobs where you become self-employed and jobs in which you work for somebody else.
+Home-based work can be broken down into two separate categories: jobs where you work for yourself (and have unlimited income potential) and jobs in which you work for somebody else (with an income ceiling).
 Neither type necessarily requires you to work full-time.
 However, these are all online jobs – which means you’ll need a high-speed internet connection in order to work from home.

 If working at home is your dream, you should definitely consider starting your own business.
 Again, don’t think that this has to start out as a full-time job.
 You can work any of these jobs part-time, helping you to make extra money on the side.